oracle-livelabs/converged/microservices-txeventq-kafka/kafka-connect-txeventq/kafka-connect-txeventq.md

     ![Kafka Components status](images/kafka-containers-ps.png " ")

-    > **Note:** If the Kafka components are not running, you have to rebuild them executing the instructions from [Task 4](#task4reinstallkafkacomponentsoptional).
+    > **Note:** If the Kafka components are not running, you have to rebuild them executing the instructions from [Extra 1](#exta1reinstallkafkacomponentsoptional).

 2. Execute the following command providing the Oracle Database password.
-It will fill the parameters based on your previous created assets and set up the Connect Sync between the Kafka Topic from Lab 2 and Oracle TxEventQ from Lab 3:
+It will fill the parameters based on your previous created assets and set up the Connect Sink between the Kafka Topic from Lab 2 and Oracle TxEventQ from Lab 3:

     ```bash
     <copy>